GriffithUniLibrary/OpenRefineExtras/content/0-Transcripts.md

 title: Transcripts
 nav: true
 ---
-## Cleaning MS Azure speech-to-text transcripts
+## Clean MS Azure speech-to-text transcripts

 These steps will remove the additional rows which contain speaker and confidence information and split the time stamp from the transcript text.
 It does not include steps to clean transcription errors.